Have you been tasked with the job of creating a request for proposal, or an RFP?

 Don’t hide your existing or potential issues under the proverbial rug if you want them to disappear.
 A successful RFP is explicitly clear about any technical issues or possible roadblocks, such as: Are you dealing with custom coding or an outdated platform?
 Does your team have limited resources?

-By explaining these up front, potential vendors will know exactly what they’re getting into.
+By explaining this upfront, potential vendors will know exactly what they’re getting into.

 You’ll also naturally weed out contractors who can’t handle the task due to those constraints.